RuffLogix/2110479-computer-graphic/README.md

-# 2110479 Computer Graphic
+# 2110479 Computer Graphics

-The repository contains the code for the assignments of the course 2110479 Computer Graphic at Chulalongkorn University.
+The repository contains the code for the assignments of the course 2110479 Computer Graphics at Chulalongkorn University.

 ## Course Material